NavinBondade/Foretelling-The-Stock-Price-Behavior-With-Major-News-Headlines/README.md

 <h2>Classification Report on Development Dataset</h2>
 <img src="https://github.com/NavinBondade/Foretelling-The-Stock-Price-Behavior-With-Major-News-Headlines/blob/main/Graphs%20%26%20Pictures/Classification%20Report.png">
 <h2>Conclusion</h2>
-<p>In this project, I have created a deep learning model that foretells the behavior of stock price with an impressive accuracy of 98 percent.</p>
+<p>In this project, I have created a deep learning model that foretells how the stock price of a company will behave by considering major news headlines with an impressive accuracy of 98 percent.</p>